-Repromed offers publicly funded treatment for Northern Region Fertility Services which covers Auckland, Waitemata, Counties Manukau and Northland, so this Q&A is relevant for those living in these areas.
-See the map below.
+At Repromed we offer publicly funded treatment for Northern Region Fertility Services which covers Tāmaki Makaurau Auckland, Waitematā, Counties Manukau and Northland, see the map below.
+This Q&A is therefore relevant if you’re living in these areas.

 How do I know if I qualify for public funding?

-There is a list of criteria that needs to be met in order to qualify for a ‘first specialist appointment’ (FSA) which determines eligibility for public funding.
-This criteria to qualify for the appointment includes the following key points:
+There is a list of criteria that needs to be met in order to qualify for a First Specialist Appointment (FSA) which determines eligibility for public funding.
+Please note this criteria and language are set by the New Zealand Government.

-- Has been unsuccessful with pregnancy after 12 months of intercourse
+• Has been unsuccessful with pregnancy after 12 months of intercourse.

-- The man must be under the age of 55 years at the date of referral.
-His BMI must be less than 40 on both the first specialist appointment date and the treatment start date
+• The man must be under the age of 55 years at the date of referral.
+His BMI must be less than 40 on both the first specialist appointment date and the treatment start date.

-- Cannot have two or more children (of any age, including adopted or from previous relationship if living at home at least half the time)
+• Cannot have two or more children (of any age, including adopted or from previous relationship if living at home at least half the time).

-- Both parties need to be NZ citizens or NZ residents or have a valid work visa for over two years
+• Both parties need to be NZ citizens or NZ residents or have a valid work visa for over two years.

-- Both parties must be non-smokers for three months minimum prior to treatment
+• Both parties must be non-smokers for three months minimum prior to treatment.

-- If the criteria are met, the doctor will refer their patient to the Northern Region Fertility Service.
+• If the criteria are met, the doctor will refer their patient to the Northern Region Fertility Service.

 It’s useful to clarify that the above criteria needs to be met just to qualify for the first specialist appointment – eligibility for public funding is not determined until after this appointment.
-For full details of the Northern Region Fertility Service (NRFS) eligibility, you can see the full document HERE.
-If unsure of your BMI, you can just Google ‘BMI calculator’ to work it out.

 I think I meet the criteria above, what do I do next?

 A fertility specialist needs to assess your eligibility for publicly funded fertility treatment.
-This is done during a consultation at a fertility clinic – either after referral by a GP to the Northern Region Fertility Service (NRFS) which is around a 3-4 month wait, or via a private paid consultation which can be usually be booked in a week or two at Repromed.
+This is done during a consultation at a fertility clinic – either after referral by a GP to the Northern Region Fertility Service (NRFS) which is around a five month wait, or via a private paid consultation which can usually be booked in a week or two at Repromed.

 Eligibility is based on a scoring system called the fertility Clinical Priority Assessment Criteria (CPAC) which requires 65 points out of 100.
 If the criteria is met, the fertility specialist will refer you on to the NRFS and once approved, they will allocate you a fertility clinic.
-If you have had a public consultation for CPAC scoring, you will stay at that clinic for treatment, if you have had a private consultation then NRFS will allocate you to one of the three clinics that provide the publicly funded treatments for the region.

 Can I choose the fertility clinic for publicly funded treatment?